Prüfungen in der Homöopathie.

 Be currently in the process of homoeopathic treatment with an experienced prescriber, so that issues that are of the prover rather than the proving can be discerned in the context of current treatment

 A pre-proving diary is kept for a month prior to the proving, containing entries adding up to at least 14 days.
-Participants are also urged to keep the diary with them at all times (at night so that they may note down dreams immediately).
+Participants are also urged to keep the diary with them at all times, especially at night so that they may note down dreams immediately.
 The symptoms should be noted down accurately, in detail and concisely in the prover‘s own language (School of Homeopathy, 2004).
-The diarising is maintained for 3 - 4 months after the proving (Norland, 1999).
+The diarising is maintained for three to four months after the proving (Norland, 1999).

 A supervisor is also assigned to assist the prover in examining the symptoms (School of Homeopathy, 2004).
 Supervision is viewed as essential, in order to have an objective view of the symptom changes (Norland, 1999).